 Gerstmann syndrome

-The Gerstmann syndrome, also known as angular gyrus syndrome, is a dominant hemisphere stroke syndrome consisting of 4 components:
+Gerstmann syndrome, also known as angular gyrus syndrome, is a dominant hemisphere stroke syndrome affecting the left parietal lobe in the region of the angular gyrus, consisting of four components:

 Pure Gerstmann syndrome is said to be without aphasia.

-It is named after the American neuropsychiatrist Josef Gerstmann (1887 - 1969) also of the Gerstmann-Sträussler-Scheinker syndrome fame.
+It is named after the Austrian-American neuropsychiatrist Josef Gerstmann (1887-1969) 2, also of the Gerstmann-Sträussler-Scheinker syndrome fame.

 Updating… Please wait.